Vyspace169/ACTS-Stress/README.md

 ### Server setup
 Note that for every aws service the eu-central Frankfurt server is used.
-#### aws IoT
+#### AWS IoT
-To get started with the aws IoT service, we recommend following this guide: https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html
+To get started with the AWS IoT service, we recommend following this guide: https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html

 To test the server instance from a client device you can use curl to emulate MQTT messages using the following command type: